slaveOftime/Fun.Blazor/Docs/11 DOM/README.md

     }
 ```

-You can also create extension operation method to create something to reuse.
-And with this way, it is type safer because it attach to a specific type.
-It if better to use it for global sharing stuff.
-As for **asAttrRenderFragment**, it is recommend to use it only locally, because what it generate is just **AttrRenderFragment** which can be combined any where.
+You can also create an extension operation method to create something to reuse.
+And with this way, it is type safer because it attached to a specific type.
+It is better to use it for global sharing stuff.
+As for **asAttrRenderFragment**, it is recommended to use it only locally because what it generates is just **AttrRenderFragment** which can be combined anywhere.

-For css you can do:
+For CSS, you can do:

 ```fsharp
 type StyleBuilder with